AJB-NLS/Room_allocator/README.md

 ### Rules applied
 - Boys and girls are placed in separate rooms.
-- Tries to ensure every pupil has at least one of their chosen friends.
+- Every pupil will be placed with at least one of their chosen friends where possible.
-- Tries to avoid single pupils in a room.
+- No one is left in a room alone.
-- If it is not possible to satisfy all rules, the app will display a **warning** and show the closest possible allocation.
+- If it is not possible to satisfy all rules, the app will display a warning and ask you to adjust room capacities.

-### Notes
-- The templates in this repository are **empty** — no real pupil data is stored here.
-- Teachers should fill in the templates with pupil names and their room preferences before using the site.